thanathip41/tspace-mysql/README.md

 const selectRaw = await new DB("users").selectRaw("COUNT(id)").findMany();
 // SELECT COUNT(id) FROM `users`;
-// also you can use the DB.raw() function
+// You can also use the DB.raw() function
 // const selectRaw = await new DB("users").selec(DB.raw("COUNT(id)")).findMany();

 const selectObject = await new DB("posts")